I am an entertainment enthusiast with six years of experience as an online pop culture writer.

 - With men, this involves wearing a full bodysuit, so that in the dark it would appear as if a skeleton is walking around.

-The drinking of blood in the vampire mythology has often tied it to the more sensual of horror stories.
-Throughout history this draining of body fluids has not only been used to instill fear but also teach moral lessons.
+The drinking of blood in vampire mythology has often been tied to the more sensual horror stories.
+Throughout history, this draining of body fluids has not only been used to instill fear but also teach moral lessons.
 Vampires have also become some of the most popular and varied costumes available during Halloween.

 - Most female vampire costumes tend to borrow from the Carmilla stories and her sexuality.
 Of course, I guess the case could be made that men flaunt their money, while women flaunt other things to grab the attention of their intended victims.

 - The few women's werewolf costumes available still have the shredded clothing but do not make an attempt at having the body appear as if it were covered in fur.
-Instead some fur leggings and cuffs are added to this basic costume.
-Sticking with the tendency to steer away from scary masks, the costumes are give cute little dog ears instead.
+Instead, some fur leggings and cuffs are added to this basic costume.
+Sticking with the tendency to steer away from scary masks, the costumes give the wearer cute little dog ears instead.

 Rather than hiding in a cave, these skimpy costumes were made for a night on the town.
 At least they kept the pointy hat, otherwise who would know what these costumes were supposed to be?

 The costumes above were displayed multiple times in Google image search results.
 These are the sites that I went to for the images.
 If you know of an image that belongs to a different site, please let me know in the comment section below, and I will make sure to give appropriate credit.

 Glad you enjoyed it.
 Thanks for taking the time to comment.